-Where the child support assessment has ended (e.g. due to a terminating event), an application cannot be made for the Registrar to make a change of assessment for a past period, even if a court were to grant leave (under CSA Act section 112(1)(a)) for the Registrar to make a change of assessment decision.
+Where the child support assessment has ended (e.g. due to a terminating event), an application cannot be made for the Registrar to make a change of assessment for a past period, even if a court were to grant leave (under section 112(1)(a)) for the Registrar to make a change of assessment decision.

 Death of party during change of assessment proceedings

-If one party dies while the change of assessment proceedings are underway, the application may continue if the Registrar is satisfied that the deceased party had a reasonable opportunity to provide relevant information, or their representative can provide it on their behalf.
+If 1 party dies while the change of assessment proceedings are underway, the application may continue if the Registrar is satisfied that the deceased party had a reasonable opportunity to provide relevant information, or their representative can provide it on their behalf.